 Logging in your Users to Chat Channel

-Embedding chat channel and logging in users to chat channel are like two siblings.
+Embedding chat channels and logging in users to chat channels are like two siblings.
 In order to activate the iframe integration, go to Administration > Accounts > Iframe.
 Here are the small explanations for integration with your user management system.
-It’s critical to implement API URL.
+It’s critical to implement an API URL.
 If API URL returns unauthorized(401), Iframe URL is rendered.
-API URL is called when the page, including embedded chat layout, is first loaded.
+API URL is called when the page, including the embedded chat layout, is first loaded.
 All login and register user operations should be done on this page.
-Here is the simple flow for API URL.
+Here is the simple flow for the API URL.

 If User is already logged in to your project